Google · Google AI Principles · View original document ↗

 See all platforms with this clause type →

-Be socially beneficial.
+We will assess AI applications in view of the following objectives.
+The primary considerations will be: Be socially beneficial.
 The expanded reach of new technologies increasingly touches society as a whole.
 Advances in AI will have transformative impacts in a wide range of fields, including healthcare, security, energy, transportation, manufacturing, and entertainment.
-As we consider potential development and uses of AI technologies, we will weigh the benefits we expect will flow from our technology against the risks and negative consequences we foresee.
+As we consider potential development and uses of AI technologies, we will take into account a broad range of social and economic factors, and will proceed where we believe that the overall likely benefits substantially outweigh the foreseeable risks and harms.

 Provision details